Quantum state exclusion with many copies: Exclusion of quantum states

 \begin{definition} A set $\mathcal{S} = \{\rho_1, \rho_2, \ldots, \rho_k\}$ is \emph{antidistinguishable} if and only if there exists a measurement (POVM) $\mathcal{M} = \{\Pi_j\}_{j=1}^k$ such that

 and

 \end{definition}

 The meaning of these conditions is straightforward: \begin{itemize} \item Equation~\eqref{eq:antidist1} ensures exclusion: if outcome $j$ occurs, Alice knows with certainty that the system was not prepared in state $\rho_j$. \item Equation~\eqref{eq:antidist2} implies that all measurement outcomes are relevant—each outcome occurs with nonzero probability for at least one state in $\mathcal{S}$.
-Therefore, all $k$ outcomes are actually used across different runs of the experiment. \end{itemize} Note that if state exclusion is possible, then for every state in the set, there exists at least one measurement outcome that excludes it.
+Therefore, all $k$ outcomes are actually used across different runs of the experiment. \end{itemize}

+Note that if state exclusion is possible, then for every state in the set, there exists at least one measurement outcome that excludes it.
 This, however, does not imply that each outcome excludes \emph{exactly} one state.
 An outcome may exclude more than one state; nevertheless, there must exist an assignment of outcomes to states such that each state is excluded by a distinct outcome, satisfying Eq.~\eqref{eq:antidist1}.

+The notion of antidistinguishability used in Definition \ref{def:antidistinguishable} provides a natural operational formulation of state exclusion and has been referred to in the literature as \emph{strong antidistinguishability} \cite{stratton2024operational}.
+While condition \eqref{eq:antidist1} is clearly essential for exclusion, condition \eqref{eq:antidist2} is equally crucial: it ensures that all measurement outcomes are relevant, in the sense that none is redundant or never observed (occurs with zero probability for every state in the set).

+A weaker notion, briefly mentioned earlier in the introduction, is referred to as \emph{weak antidistinguishability} \cite{stratton2024operational}, where condition \eqref{eq:antidist1} is required but not \eqref{eq:antidist2}.
+That is, no requirement is imposed that all outcomes occur with nonzero probability for at least one state.
+Consequently, some outcomes may be irrelevant or never observed, and the corresponding measurement may be able to exclude only a proper subset of the states in the set.
+Operationally, this means that while certain states can be conclusively ruled out, others can never be excluded in any experimental run.
+For this reason, sets that are only weakly antidistinguishable will be regarded as not antidistinguishable.

-One may consider variations of the exclusion problem, such as weak exclusion where only a subset of states can be excluded, or an $m$-state exclusion problem, where each outcome must rule out $m$ candidate states \cite{stratton2024operational}.
+One may consider variations of the exclusion problem, such as $m$-state exclusion, where each outcome must rule out $m$ candidate states \cite{stratton2024operational}.